aaorsi/ELG_analysis/README.md

 ## Examples

-`Keras_class.ipynb`.
+[Keras_class.ipynb](https://github.com/aaorsi/ELG_analysis/blob/master/Keras_class.ipynb).
 This notebook loads a catalogue of ELGs to train a deep-learning sequential neural network with *Keras*.
 To scan for the best set of parameters, the code performs a Cross-validation Grid search using `scikit-learn`.

-`3D-HSTxJ-PLUS.ipynb`.
+[3D-HSTxJ-PLUS.ipynb](https://github.com/aaorsi/ELG_analysis/blob/master/3D-HSTxJ-PLUS.ipynb).
 This notebook performs a cross-match between J-PLUS data and that from the 3D-HST project over the AEGIS field.
 The result can be used to study the optical properties (given by J-PLUS) of Near-Infrared, grism selected objects by 3D-HST.

-`ELG_stacked.ipynb`.
+[ELG_stacked.ipynb](https://github.com/aaorsi/ELG_analysis/blob/master/ELG_stacked.ipynb).
 This notebook stacks J-PLUS objects with a given selection over the regions corresponding to *RedMAPPER* clusters within a given redshift range.
 The stack of objects around clusters in a narrow redshift range around *z~0.3* should include the contribution of Emission-line galaxies at that redshift.